-A Tribute Page to My Elementary School Nature Science Teacher and the Ever Venerable Briar Patch!
+A Tribute Page to My Elementary School Nature Science Teacher.
+The Ever Venerable Briar Patch!

 Sure, I had been familiar with “wild edibles” as a child.
 When I was 5 years old…under the careful guidance of my Auntie…we gathered wild mushrooms in Ireland.